John Maguire

 exiftool -DefaultCropSize="6010 4012" R0004690.DNG

-With the plugin added, navigate to a DNG from your Ricoh GR camera that is is cropped, then click File > Plug-in Extras > Apply.
-On macOS, you will probably see the following security message:
+With the plugin added, navigate to a DNG from your Ricoh GR camera that is is cropped and click File > Plug-in Extras > DNG Recover Edges > Apply.

 A screenshot showing a warning that Apple will not run DNGRecoverEdgesMac because it can not verify it is free from malware.